braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 It includes:

 -  Describes how the code will operate (function definitions, data structures, etc.)
--  Descriptions of what the system will do
+-  Descriptions of what the system will do.
--  Descriptions on how the user is required to interact with the software
+-  Descriptions on how the user is required to interact with the software.

 ##### Quality Assurance

 Testing and validating the software to make sure it fulfils the scope to a high standard and is free of bugs.
 It includes:

--  Bug tracking and fixing
+-  Bug tracking and fixing.
--  Thorough testing of the code
+-  Thorough testing of the code.

 #### Exclusions